obwan02/VHDL-Tools/README.md

 ModelSim is a terrible piece of software.
 Luckily, there are open source alternatives, that are friendlier and better.
 This repo combines these open source tools into a open source build system that is fast, and user-friendly.

+The goal for this project is for it to be (in order of priority):

+1. User Friendly
+2. Hackable (easy to modify)
+3. Portable

 To install the build system, head to the installation section for your OS.